Add font

 Former Portal Cities

-Under various circumstances, a city can have its portal deactivated, dismantled, and/or destroyed by the council of overseers.
+Under various circumstances, a city can have its portal deactivated, dismantled, or in extreme cases even destroyed (which has never happened, so far) by the council of overseers.
 The reasons for this vary but the decision must be made by 2/3 majority.

 New Portal Cities